sethbonnie/knobicon/README.md

 Knobicon
 ========

-Canvas-based knobs that are created from 2 images: a knob image and an pointer/indicator image.
-These are layed images
+Canvas-based knobs that are created from 2 layered images: a knob image and an pointer/indicator image.

 Usage
 ------